 - All identifying information asked for on the Contact form.

-Flip Flop Freelance, LLC has not sold any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
-Flip Flop Freelance, LLC will not sell personal information in the future belonging to website visitors, users and other consumers.
+Coaching Practice Websites, LLC has not sold any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
+Coaching Practice Websites, LLC will not sell personal information in the future belonging to website visitors, users and other consumers.